-As of June 30, 2018 Pro Pro Forma Actual Forma As Adjusted(1) (in thousands, except share and per share data) Cash and cash equivalents \$ 17,641 \$ 17,641 ,080 Convertible notes \$ 39,495 \$ \$ Redeemable convertible preferred stock warrant liability 4,005 - Derivative instrument 7,367 - Redeemable convertible preferred stock, \$0.0001 par value per share; 18,753,595 shares authorized, 12,385,154 shares issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma and pro forma as adjusted 50,017 - Stockholders' (deficit) equity: Preferred stock, \$0.0001 par value per share; no shares authorized, issued and outstanding, actual; 10,000,000 shares authorized and no shares issued and outstanding, pro forma and pro forma as adjusted - - Common stock, \$0.0001 par value per share; 28,500,000 shares authorized, 7,964,234 shares issued and outstanding, actual; 490,000,000 shares authorized, 26,365,855 shares issued and outstanding, pro forma; 490,000,000 shares authorized, 35,365,855 shares issued and outstanding, pro forma as adjusted 1 3 4 Additional paid-in capital 1,424 109,404 222 ,983 Accumulated deficit (85,652) (92,750) (92 ,750) Total stockholders' (deficit) equity (84,227) 16,657 130 ,237 Total capitalization \$ 16,657 \$ 16,657 \$ 130 ,237
+As of June 30, 2018

+Actual (in thousa Pro Forma nds, except share and Pro Forma As Adjusted(1)

+Cash and cash equivalents \$ 17,641 \$ \$

+Convertible notes \$ 39,495 \$ \$

+Redeemable convertible preferred stock warrant liability 4,005

+Derivative instrument 7,367

+Redeemable convertible preferred stock, \$0.0001 par value per share; 18,753,595 shares authorized, 12,385,154 shares issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma and pro forma as adjusted Stockholders' (deficit) equity: 50,017

+Preferred stock, \$0.0001 par value per share; no shares authorized, issued and outstanding, actual; shares authorized and no shares issued and outstanding, pro forma and pro forma as adjusted

+Common stock, \$0.0001 par value per share; 28,500,000 shares authorized, 7,964,234 shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; shares authorized, shares issued and outstanding, pro forma as adjusted 1

+Additional paid-in capital 1,424

+Accumulated deficit (85,652)

+Total stockholders' (deficit) equity (84,227)

+Total capitalization \$ 16,657 \$ \$

-(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per share, the midpoint of the range reflected on the cover of this prospectus, would increase (decrease) each of cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization by \$8.4 million, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the range reflected on the cover of this prospectus, would increase (decrease) each of cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) each of cash and cash equivalents, additional paid-in-capital, total stockholders' (deficit) equity and total capitalization by \$13.0 million, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of shares in the number of shares offered by us would increase (decrease) each of cash and cash equivalents, additional paid-in-capital, total stockholders' (deficit) equity and total capitalization by \$ million, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma and pro forma as adjusted information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.

-The number of shares of our common stock outstanding immediately after this offering is based on 7,964,234 shares of common stock outstanding as of June 30, 2018, and excludes:
+The number of shares of our common stock outstanding immediately after this offering is based on shares of common stock outstanding as of June 30, 2018, and excludes:

-- 3,383,478 shares of common stock issuable upon the exercise of outstanding options as of June 30, 2018 with a weighted-average exercise price of \$3.82 per share; - shares issuable upon conversion of accrued interest on our outstanding 2017 convertible notes and our outstanding 2018 convertible notes since June 30, 2018; - 398,693 shares of common stock reserved for future issuance under our 2015 Share Incentive Plan as of June 30, 2018;
+- 3,383,478 shares of common stock issuable upon the exercise of outstanding options as of June 30, 2018 with a weighted-average exercise price of \$3.82 per share; - 398,693 shares of common stock reserved for future issuance under our 2015 Share Incentive Plan as of June 30, 2018;

-- 4,300,000 shares of common stock reserved for future issuance under our 2018 Equity Incentive Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part (we anticipate granting options to purchase an aggregate of 1,278,954 shares of common stock on the date of effectiveness of the registration statement of which this prospectus forms a part and, on the effective date of the filing of a registration statement on Form S-8, an award of restricted stock units having a value of approximately \$600,000, with the number of restricted stock units determined based on the initial public offering price of our common stock in this offering); and - 460,000 shares of common stock reserved for future issuance under our 2018 Employee Stock Purchase Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part.
+- shares of common stock reserved for future issuance under our 2018 Equity Incentive Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; - shares of common stock reserved for future issuance under our 2018 Employee Stock Purchase Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; and - 500,000 shares of common stock issuable upon the exercise of warrants outstanding as of June 30, 2018 at an exercise price of \$0.01 per share.